CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents/Install-NetQ-Agents-on-Ubuntu.md

 imgData: cumulus-netq
 siteSlug: cumulus-netq
 toc: 4
-draft: true
 ---
-After installing your Cumulus NetQ software, you should install the  NetQ 2.4.0 Agents on each switch you want to monitor.
+After installing your Cumulus NetQ software, you should install the  NetQ 2.4.1 Agents on each server you want to monitor.
 NetQ 2.4 Agents can be installed on servers running:

 - Ubuntu 16.04
 - Ubuntu 18.04 (NetQ 2.2.2 and later)

-This topic describes how to install and configure the NetQ Agent and CLI on switches running Ubuntu OS.

 ## Prepare for NetQ Agent Installation on an Ubuntu Server